maniyedidi/react-version-tracker/README.md

 ## how to use version hooks (useVersionTracker and useVersion)
-react-version-tracker has two hooks useVersionTracker and useVersion . we have two do client and server side changes to use this
+react-version-tracker has two hooks useVersionTracker and useVersion . we have to do client and server side changes to use hooks

 ### Client side changes
- we need to pass response of api to useVersionTracker . it has two params first is response second one is key of response header. useVersionTracker hook can be added axios response interceptor  or any http service.
+ we need to pass response of API to useVersionTracker . it has two params first is the response second one is the key of response header. useVersionTracker hook can be added to the axios response interceptor  or in the HTTP service.

 Sample 1